Cognito Identity in GitHub Actions

 GitHub Actions OIDC Access Token

-as illustrated here, we do it with an access token having claims similar to below.
-(Full access token can be viewed here.)
+When we authenticate with AWS STS using the GitHub Actions OIDC Access Token as explained here, we do it with a token having claims similar to below.
+(Example of full access token here.)

 {